leliw/ampf/doc/base_storage.md

 * is_empty(self) -> `bool`: Is storage empty?
 * create_collection(self, key: str, collection_name: str, clazz: Type[T]) -> BaseStorage[T]: Creates a new storage object for subcollection (see below)

-## Collections hierarchy - subcollections
+## BaseCollectionStorage - collections hierarchy - subcollections

+Base class for storage implementations which also deliver subcollections.
+It is used to organize collections in a hierarchy.
+It is an extension of `BaseStorage`.

 ### Deprecated